AVEVA/sample-omf-azure_functions-dotnet/README.md

    1. `OPEN_WEATHER_URI`, should be `https://api.openweathermap.org/data/2.5/weather` unless changed by OpenWeather
    1. `OPEN_WEATHER_KEY`, should be the API key from your OpenWeather account
    1. `OPEN_WEATHER_QUERIES`, should be a pipe-separated list of cities in the OpenWeather query format, like `San Leandro,us|Philadelphia,us|Johnson City,us|Scottsdale,us`
-   1. `Cds_URI`, should be the host specified at the beginning of the URL in the [Cds API Console](https://datahub.connect.aveva.com/apiconsole)
+   1. `RESOURCE`, should be the host specified at the beginning of the URL in the [Cds API Console](https://datahub.connect.aveva.com/apiconsole)
-   1. `Cds_TENANT_ID`, should be the ID that comes after `/Tenants/` in the same URL
+   1. `TENANT_ID`, should be the ID that comes after `/Tenants/` in the same URL
-   1. `Cds_NAMESPACE_ID`, should be the name of the ADH Namespace to receive the data
+   1. `NAMESPACE_ID`, should be the name of the ADH Namespace to receive the data
-   1. `Cds_CLIENT_ID`, should be the ID of a [Client Credentials Client](https://datahub.connect.aveva.com/clients).
+   1. `CLIENT_ID`, should be the ID of a [Client Credentials Client](https://datahub.connect.aveva.com/clients).
 This client will need to have an OMF Connection configured to the specified Namespace in order to successfully send data.
 To configure one, pick "OMF" from the "Type" dropdown in the [Connections](https://datahub.connect.aveva.com/connections) page.
-   1. `Cds_CLIENT_SECRET`, should be the secret from the Client Credentials client that was specified
+   1. `CLIENT_SECRET`, should be the secret from the Client Credentials client that was specified
-1. Consider storing `OPEN_WEATHER_KEY` and `Cds_CLIENT_SECRET` in an Azure Key Vault
+1. Consider storing `OPEN_WEATHER_KEY` and `CLIENT_SECRET` in an Azure Key Vault
    1. Create new secrets for each of these values in the Azure Key Vault
    1. Enable a system-managed identity for your Azure Function App Service
    1. Grant the App Service identity access to read secrets from the Key Vault
    1. Use `@Microsoft.KeyVault(SecretUri={uri})` in the Configuration values to read them from the Key Vault at runtime
 1. Use the `Monitor` panel of the Azure Function to verify that the Azure Function App Service is working as expected, this may require configuring Application Insights first

-### Running the Sample locally
+### Running the sample locally

 1. If you have already published your Azure Function App, you can use the same "Application Settings" window from the "Publish" panel to specify "Local" values of the configuration values for your Azure Function, and run it locally using those settings
 1. Alternately, it is possible to fill in the values in [appsettings.placeholder.json](OpenWeather/appsettings.placeholder.json) with the values described above, and then rename the file to `appsettings.json`